 Hydranencephaly is a rare encephalopathy that occurs in-utero.
-It is characterised by destruction of the cerebral hemispheres with transformation into a membranous sac containing cerebrospinal fluid and the remnants of cortex and white matter 1.
+It is characterised by destruction of the cerebral hemispheres with transformation of the same into a membranous sac containing cerebrospinal fluid and the remnants of cortex and white matter 1.

 This is a rare disorder with an incidence of 0.2% in infant autopsies 5.